Tuesday, October 15, 2019. 9am - 5pm, in Cornell's ILR Conference Center.

 Lunch and Data FAIR

-Lunch is provided for registered attendees (registration is available at this link: http://bit.ly/cornelldayofdata2019reg); everyone is encouraged to wander through a data services FAIR during lunch and learn about services at Cornell to make your data Findable, Accessible, Interoperable and Reusable.
+Lunch is provided for registered attendees (registration is now closed); everyone is encouraged to wander through a data services FAIR during lunch and learn about services at Cornell to make your data Findable, Accessible, Interoperable and Reusable.

 Afternoon workshops will be organized along 4 tracks: data exploration and analysis; infrastructure; data management tools and practices; and data discovery.
 We will also have an option for a birds-of-a-feather / informal discussion groups during the final hour.
-Registration is required for workshops.
+Workshop registration is now closed; please join us virtually using the zoom links in the Workshop Schedule.

 - Data Visualization Data Visualization is one of the most important ways to communicate your research findings.
 Erika Mudrak (CSCU) will present guidelines and best practices for creating graphs and figures that accurately and effectively convey the results of your research and the message you want to tell.